Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures continued to decline during the session, reaching into the 5470s.
-The decline helps verify this morning’s Elliott Wave Theory analysis: The 4th-wave downward correction that began on July 11 continues to work through its endgame.
+The S&P 500 futures returned to the 5640s during the session.
+Elliott Wave Theory: The final subwave, wave C, of the 4th wave downward correction that began on August 22 continues.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.